KatamariJr/gorm.io/pages/docs/transactions.md

 ## SavePoint, RollbackTo

-GORM provides `SavePoint`, `RollbackTo` to save points and roll back to a savepoint, for example:
+GORM provides `SavePoint`, `RollbackTo` to save points and roll back to a save point, for example:

 ```go
 tx := db.Begin()